Boboye-Ak/akinboboye-akinwande-rise/readme.md

-# Akinboboye Akinwande's submission for Tobmas Group Coding Assessment.
-A RESTful API with Node.js, MongoDB, and JWT Authentication
+# Akinboboye Akinwande's submission for Risevest Coding Assessment.
+A RESTful API with Node.js(Typescript), Postgres, Cloudinary for storage and Passport local-strategy Authentication

 This repository contains a RESTful API built using Node.js(Typescript), Postgres for data storage, and Passport local-strategy as well as express sessions for authentication to access protected user information and files.
+Users are able to use this API as a file storage for various file types.
+Tests are written in mocha.

 ## Tasks attempted
 - Users can create an account with: